Snow Angel (Reneé Rapp album)

 Snow Angel is the debut studio album by American singer-songwriter Reneé Rapp.
 It was released on August 18, 2023, through Interscope Records.
-The digital deluxe edition of the album was released on November 17, 2023, it includes a remix of "Tummy Hurts" featuring Coco Jones and three additional songs.
+The deluxe edition of the album was released on November 17, 2023, it includes a remix of "Tummy Hurts" featuring Coco Jones and three additional songs.

 Background and development

 Most of the album was written, recorded and mixed over the course of six months in early 2023, which, to Rapp, felt like "20 years".
 Her musical debut sees a significant shift for the actress turned singer, as she pointed out that music is everything she "ever wanted to do".
 However, she also revealed how "panicked" she became about the album, citing other people's thoughts and opinions on her music.
 Comparing her debut EP Everything to Everyone (2022) to her first full-length project, she felt like a different person creating the latter.
 Rapp also called the experience of collaborating with producer Alexander 23 as a growth in trusting herself.

 Rapp announced the album and its lead single "Snow Angel" on June 6, 2023.
 She revealed further details about the development, saying that she "spent 4 months writing nearly every day".
 The singer reported of "traumatic experiences" that influenced her writing and dramatic recording sessions that made her cry "in damn near every studio in the valley".
 The recording process was supposed to be wrapped up on May 8, however, Rapp and Alexander "decided to try a hail mary".